adrianksm/tradeit/README.md

 python play.py
 ```

-To leave the virtualenvironment after you finish working on the code:
+To leave the virtual environment after you finish working on the code:

 ```
 deactivate